Earth's Largest Land Surveyor Community

 Unable to find a satisfactory job and stuck in a job I hated I finally opened up my own Land Surveying Firm in mid 1992.
 I was 32 at the time and thought that I knew everything about Land Surveying because of my previous experiences.
-It goes to show you that ignorance is most often a result of arrogance.
+It goes to show you that arrogance is most often a result of ignorance.

 As I look back now I realize that I had no idea at that time what I was doing and I am really uncertain at this point how I managed to survive in the beginning.
 After a couple of bumpy years however the business began to pick up dramatically.
 The quality of my product began to improve enough that my practice became sustainable.
 I quickly gained a reputation as being honest and thoughtful.
 I was thorough and took time forming an opinion that I could support with the facts.
 As a result of this some of my clients were on the rich and famous side of things which was a source of great pride for me.